flutter/website/src/docs/get-started/codelab-web.md

 ## Step 1: Show the Welcome screen

-The `LoginForm` class is a stateful widget.
+The `SignUpForm` class is a stateful widget.
 This simply means that the widget stores information that can change, such as user input, or data from a feed.
 Since widgets themselves are immutable (can’t be modified once created), Flutter stores state information in a companion class, called the `State` class.
-In this lab, all of your edits will be made to the private `_LoginFormState` class.
+In this lab, all of your edits will be made to the private `_SignUpFormState` class.

 {{site.alert.secondary}}
   <h4 class="no_toc">Fun fact</h4>